jmadden/flex-dialpad-addon-plugin-uk/README.md

 npm install
 ```

+In the `/public` directory make a copy of the `appConfig.examples.js` file and rename it to `appConfig.js`, copy the contents from `appConfig.examples.js` and paste it into `appConfig.js`.

+---

 ### Development

 In order to develop locally, you can use the Twilio CLI to run the plugin locally.
 Using your commandline run the following from the root dirctory of the plugin.